Four of Diamonds: Lauren Rammell

-Caroline Alvares (born 14 August 1996) was born in London, England.
-Before joining the group, she studied music at the University of Westminster.
-Her favourite artists include Rosalía and J Balvin.
-Since the group, she has released solo music under the stage name Caro Caxi.

 Sophia Saffarian

 Sophia Saffarian (born 25 November 1996) was born in Birmingham, England.
 Growing up, she attended Hallfield School and King Edward VI High School for Girls, both independent schools in Edgbaston, and also sang in the Birmingham Gospel Choir.
 Before joining the group, Saffarian was studying Bioveterinary Science at Hartpury University, in the hope of becoming a vet.
+From 2022, Saffarian began releasing solo music.
+In 2024, whilst beginning a law degree at the University of Law, Saffarian was diagnosed with multiple sclerosis.